High-heeled shoe: Pre-18th century

-After the Great Schism in the 11th century, the Pope notably began wearing red-heeled shoes.
-In 12th-century India, a statue from the Ramappa Temple depicts an Indian woman's feet clad in raised shoes called paduka.
+After the Great Schism in the 11th century, the Pope notably began wearing red heeled shoes.Paduka is a high-heeled wooden footwear worn in South Asia and Southeast Asia since the ancient period.
 During the Medieval period in Europe, both men and women wore wooden pattens under or around their shoes to raise themselves out of the dirty and excrement-filled streets.
 The chopine combined this with the shoe, reaching heights up to 15 in by 1430.

 Venetian law later limited the height to three inches—but this regulation was widely ignored.
 At the end of the Elizabethan era, cavalier boots were introduced for riding.
 These originally had relatively low heels, but by the time of the English Civil War stacked heels for men of up to two inches were common.
 A 17th-century law in Massachusetts announced that women would be subjected to the same treatment as witches if they lured men into marriage via the use of high-heeled shoes.

 Under the Manchu Qing dynasty, most wealthy Han women had bound feet with lotus shoes but some women wore platform shoes elevated—like many chopine—at the center of the sole rather than at the heels.